lemon24/reader/README.rst

 * Stand-alone library with stable, clearly documented API, and excellent test coverage.
 * Full-text search.
+* User-defined feed tags and metadata.
+* Feed and entry filtering.
 * Minimal web interface that works even with text-only browsers.

   * ... with automatic tag fixing for podcasts (MP3 enclosures).